Kaelus/Relief/README.md

      - Take the numbers of the YCSB instance for one relief controller.
      - For SC-CRHU, distinguish numbers between the primary and the secondary.

+2. Run verification over the history
+   - Run a relief controller in EC-CRHU mode.
+   - Run a YCSB instance with multiple threads.
+   - Run a relief client and read history to save the history in a trace file.
+   - Run a relief verifier to verify the trace file's history.
+   - Measure the time taken while varying the number of YCSB transactions.